tanveermunavar/rds-reservations-simplified/README.md

 # RDS Reservations Simplified

-GoLang script to calculate the normalized units for a given instance class in the RDS in a specific.
-This helps to simply the reservation which otherwise is a manual and time consuming task.
+GoLang script to calculate the normalized units for a given instance class in the RDS in a specific region.
+This helps to simply the reservation which is a manual and time consuming task.

 ## Usage